-Mr Sterling said behaviour in response to FOI "varied considerably across departments" and there was "always a sensitivity around it".
+Mr McCormick said behaviour in response to FOI "varied considerably across departments" and there was "always a sensitivity around it".

 He added: "The deeper underlying point is that sometimes the reasons for decisions were things that the parties would not want to have been either vulnerable to a leak or even ultimately to disclosure in the longer term."

 But inquiry panellist Dame Una O'Brien said the lack of note-taking has "very wide ramifications", meaning officials tasked with implementing decisions have no record of what has been agreed.